 General housing policies

-The current government have evidently identified housing as a target area and are definitely keeping landlords and agents on their toes!
 Last year, we saw the introduction of the widely discussed bedroom tax.
 What seems to have been widely ignored by the press, is that this tax only affects social landlords and NOT private landlords.
-Therefore whether you agree or disagree with the policy, the impact is likely to be less widespread than the media would have you believe.
+Therefore, whether you agree or disagree with the policy, the impact is likely to be less widespread than the media would have you believe.
 What is likely to have much more of an impact however is the introduction of universal credit and the benefit cap.

 What is the benefit cap?